asseco-voice/laravel-open-api/README.md

 ### Operation ID

-By default, ``operationId`` will be generated for each route, based on the HTTP method and the name of the model.
-In case you want to specify the model name instead of using the assumed one, you can use ``@operationId``.
+By default, ``operationId`` will be generated for each route, based on the controller/HTTP method mapping and the name of the model.
+If you want to override the default, you can use ``@operationId`` to provide a different suffix to the operation ID (which will replace what would be an auto-generated model).

+Prepended controller/HTTP method will stay intact because of possible conflicts when using update routes which map to both PUT and PATCH verbs.

 Example:

 ```
+// Provided for an show() method:
+@operationId suffix
+// this will output getSuffix

+// Provided for an update() method:
-@operationId model_name
+@operationId suffix
+// this will output putSuffix and patchSuffix
 ```

 ### Request/response parameters